MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-one.md

 ---
 author: Mamaylya
-description: Step 1 of the setup process for Microsoft Dynamics 365 Guides.
-In this step, you buy a subscription or sign up for a free 30-day trial. ms.author: mamaylya ms.date: 11/17/2020 ms.topic: article
+description: Learn how to buy a subscription for Microsoft Dynamics 365 Guides ms.author: mamaylya ms.date: 11/17/2020 ms.topic: article
-title: Buy a Dynamics 365 Guides subscription or sign up for a free trial ms.reviewer: v-brycho
+title: Buy a Dynamics 365 Guides subscription ms.reviewer: v-bholmes
 ---

-# Dynamics 365 Guides setup, step 1: Buy a subscription or sign up for a free trial
+# Dynamics 365 Guides setup, step 1: Buy a subscription

 > [!NOTE]
 > Before you complete this step of the setup process, be sure to see [Overview of setting up Dynamics 365 Guides](setup.md).